Family of Ohio man shot and killed in Walmart sue company, police

 Crawford's death came a few days before the Aug.
 9 fatal shooting by police in Ferguson, Missouri, of unarmed black teenager Michael Brown, which is being investigated by the U.S. Justice Department and has focused national attention on the use of deadly force by police.

-In September, a grand jury opted not to indict the two Beavercreek officers involved in the shooting.

-"All we want is justice for John Crawford and everyone responsible for John Crawford’s death should be held responsible," Michael Wright, an attorney for the family, said in a news conference Tuesday.
-"The criminal justice system refused to hold those accountable so the civil system must."

-The lawsuit, filed in the U.S. District Court for the Southern District of Ohio, names the city of Beavercreek; Sean Williams, the officer who shot Crawford; Sergeant David Darkow, who accompanied Williams; Police Chief Dennis Evers; and Wal-Mart Stores Inc.
+The lawsuit, filed in the U.S. District Court for the Southern District of Ohio, names the city of Beavercreek; Sean Williams, the Beavercreek police officer who fatally shot Crawford; Sergeant David Darkow, who accompanied Williams; Police Chief Dennis Evers; and the Wal-Mart Stores Inc.

 The suit said Williams shot Crawford about one second after making contact with him.